 Doing a quick search around a building at these sources usually finds the leak.

 - Toilets.
 20%-30% of toilets have a leak.
 Flapper valves on toilets should be replaced every 3-5 years, otherwise they degrade and begin to leak.
-Sometimes it's hard to tell if it is leaking, the best way to tell is to put food dye in the toilet tank, wait 10 minutes, and see if you see dye in the bowl.
+Sometimes it's hard to tell if it is leaking.
+The best way to tell if it is leaking is to put food dye in the toilet tank, wait 10 minutes, and see if you see dye in the bowl.
 How to Fix Instructions.

 - Water Heaters.
 These are one of the most common sources of destructive leaks.
-They usually start as small leaks then become catastrophic.
+They usually start as small leaks and then become catastrophic.
+Look for a puddle at the base of the water here.

 - Faulty Appliances.
-Broken appliances or faulty appliances can leak water or go through faulty cycles and waste water.
+Broken appliances or faulty appliances can leak water or go through faulty cycles and wastewater.
+Check for random cycles of the machine or puddles near the machines.

 Tips for Diagnosing Leak